palladius/app-mod-workshop-set-by-step/workshop-steps/02-dockerize/README.md

 This means packaging th code in some sort of ZIP file which contains all the info to run it in the Cloud.

-there are a few ways to package it:
+There are a few ways to package it:

 * `docker`.
 Very popular, but quite complex to setup correctly.
 You can cheat by copying the file here.
+[DONE]
 * `buildpacks`.
 Less popular, but tends to 'auto guess' what to build and what to run.
-Often it just works!
+Often it just works! [wip]

-## Buildpacks
+## Buildpacks (🚧 #workinprogress)

+With Buildpacks the app gets built automagically.
+Unfortunately you don't have full control so you might end up with unexpected configuration.

 * Check out   BuildPacks on GCP: https://cloud.google.com/docs/buildpacks/build-application and [here](https://cloud.google.com/docs/buildpacks/build-application#build_an_application_remotely)
 * Install `pack`: https://buildpacks.io/docs/for-platform-operators/how-to/integrate-ci/pack/
 * buildpacks in PHP: https://cloud.google.com/docs/buildpacks/php (where it tells you how to set up the PHP version)
 * Try something like `pack build --builder=gcr.io/buildpacks/builder my-app-with-buildpacks`

-## Docker
+## Docker (more control)

 *But I want to have control!
 I want Docker!*